-I am aware of the Safe in Care Guidelines for rugby and agree to work in partnership with Glasgow Lions Touch Rugby to promote my child's safe participation in rugby.
-I am aware of Glasgow Lions Touch Rugby Code of Conduct and Child Protection Policy and Procedures.
+- 1. I am aware of the Safe in Care Guidelines for Touch rugby and agree to work in partnership with Glasgow Lions Touch Rugby to promote my child's safe participation in - 2.
+I am aware of Glasgow Lions Touch Rugby Code of Conduct and Child Protection Policy and Procedures. - 3.
+I undertake to inform Glasgow Lions Touch Rugby should any of the information contained in this form change. - \\ Insurance cover.
+The Club has Public Liability insurance for general training sessions and games that the youth players may take part in.
+Any other specific events will be made known to you and you will be asked to provide consent to your child attending and participating in those events.
+Details of how the particular event will be organised along with details of insurance cover arranged for the events will be explained to you.

-3. I undertake to inform Glasgow Lions Touch Rugby should any of the information contained in this form change.
+Parent/Carer's Signature: Date:

-Parent/Carer's Signature: Date: (Please state relationship to child if not parent)
+(Please state relationship to child if not parent)